LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

       Started:      Mon, 08 Dec 2025 20:17:23 +0000
 ```

-That's 2:25 minutes And you can see the legacy VFIO handles being used:
+That's 2:25 minutes.
+And you can see the legacy VFIO handles being used:

 ```
 # ls -lah /proc/1196278/fd |& egrep 'vfio|iommu'